hydro-project/hydroflow/RELEASING.md

 We use the [`cargo-smart-release` crate](https://github.com/Byron/cargo-smart-release) for our release workflow.
 Originally, cargo-smart-release [was part of gitoxide](https://github.com/Byron/gitoxide/pull/998) but it has since been separated into its own crate.
 We have our own [GitHub Action release workflow](https://github.com/hydro-project/hydroflow/actions/workflows/release.yml)
-([action specification here](.github/workflows/release.yml)) which is our intended way to create releases.
+([action YAML here](.github/workflows/release.yml)) which is our intended way to create releases.

-Calling `cargo smart-release` is supposed to _just work_, but has a few rough edges that require a bit of manual attention before just calling the release workflow.
-It is supposed to generate changelogs automatically from our [conventional commit](https://www.conventionalcommits.org/) messages, but requires manually intervention to do so in some situations.
+Calling `cargo smart-release` is supposed to _just work_, but it has a few rough edges that can prevent the release workflow from completing successfully.
+Mainly, it is supposed to generate changelogs automatically from our [conventional commit](https://www.conventionalcommits.org/) messages, but sometimes requires manual intervention in some situations.

 ## Installing `cargo-smart-release` locally